 Mark Nelson is an actor and director who has taught at Princeton since 2009.
-He toured the country in 2016 as Herr Schultz in Cabaret, directed by Sam Mendes.
-He has appeared in New York in My Name Is Asher Lev; Steve Martin's Picasso at the Lapin Agile; Tom Stoppard’s The Invention of Love (Lincoln Center); Timon of Athens (The Public Theater); The Winter’s Tale (BAM and international tour); Three Sisters (Roundabout Theater) and A Few Good Men.
-He has played Uncle Vanya in Bartlett Sher's production at the Intiman Theatre, Shylock in The Merchant of Venice at The Shakespeare Theater, D.C., and 36 characters in I Am My Own Wife (Cleveland Playhouse).
+He appeared on Broadway in Marianne Elliot's 2018 revival of Angels in America, subbing for Nathan Lane in the role of Roy Cohn.
+In 2016 he toured the country as Herr Schultz in Cabaret, directed by Sam Mendes.
+Other New York appearances include My Name Is Asher Lev; Steve Martin's Picasso at the Lapin Agile; Tom Stoppard’s The Invention of Love (Lincoln Center); Arthur Miller’s After the Fall (Roundabout Theater); Timon of Athens (The Public Theater); The Winter’s Tale (BAM and international tour) and A Few Good Men.
+Favorite roles around the country include Uncle Vanya (directed by Bartlett Sher), Shylock in The Merchant of Venice, Matt in Talley’s Folly, and all 36 characters in I Am My Own Wife.
 His TV work includes "The Good Wife," “Unforgettable," "Law & Order," and "Spin City."
-He has directed plays at Manhattan Theatre Club, McCarter Theatre, George Street Playhouse, and Berkshire Theatre Festival, and is a frequent guest director at the Juilliard School.
+Mark has directed plays at Manhattan Theatre Club, McCarter Theatre, George Street Playhouse, Berkshire Theatre Festival, and the Juilliard School.
 He has received an Obie Award, a Lortel Award, the Emery Battis Award for Classical Acting, and the Lunt-Fontanne Fellowship.
 He studied acting with Uta Hagen at HB Studio, where he currently teaches.
 He is a graduate of Princeton.

 In the news